py2ai/py2ai.github.io/_posts/2020-04-01-How-to-make-a-screen-recorder.md

 summary: Making of an audio and video screen recorder in Python
 ---

 Alright friends welcome back, lets make a very flexible screen recorder today.
 The target platform for this GUI is Windows 10.
-For direct installation to windows 10, please download these three parts in a folder and then extract the PyShine Recorder setup.zip file:
+For direct installation to windows 10, please download these three parts in a folder and then extract (using winRAR) the PyShine Recorder setup.zip file:

 1. [PyShine Recorder setup.zip]